Sondzus/MathStat474/README.md

 * wk11, days 1 & 2: we will finish all other sections in chapter 6. day 1 is about some standard joint distributions; and day 2 is about functions of random variables.
 Think about how this is related to the way we "moved around" the histogram by adding constants and multiplying by constants.
 * wk12, day 1: Examples of common joint distributions (multinomial).
 Intro to statistics: parameters, estimators, and how does randomness enter the picture!
 * wk12, day 2: actually we didn't finish functions of random variables last week, so we will do that today.
+* wk13, day 1: Central limit theorem as the sampling distribution of the sample mean.
+What it means for an estimator to be unbiased.
+General point estimation concepts.
+* wk13, day 2:

+#### Tentative topics until end of semester (weeks 13-14-15-16)
+* Wrapping up last lecture's discussion with more examples.
+Intro to interval estimation.
+Confidence intervals for population mean.
+* "Guessing" confidence intervals for proportions.
+Why is sample size typically around 1100 in popular media polls?
+(The minimum sample size necessary to achieve a 3% margin of error for population proportion confidence intervals!)
+* One-sided confidence bounds for population mean.
+Two samples: estimating the difference between two means.
+(Confidence intervals, still.)
+*  Basic steps for hypothesis testing: what is a hypothesis?
+H_0 vs. H_1 setup and practice.
+What is evidence in data?
+Why we never "accept the null", only reject or fail to reject: an example with gender equity.
+* How do we weight the 'amount' of evidence in the data: different sample sizes but same percentage points - how to quantify?
+Back to the sampling distribution of the test statistic, and using this to compute the p-value.
+Difference between one-sided and two-sided alternative hypotheses.

 ### HW formatting